icblenke/blog-gae/README.md

 You may wish to edit build.xml (for example to point sdk.dir to the directory where the appengine-java-sdk resides)

     $ ant runserver

 The application will start listening at localhost:8080, so use your favourite browser to verify that everything works correctly.
+Do *not* use narwhal/bin/sea.

 Don't forget to click the link 'Reset db' in the right-hand sidebar to initialize the database!